NorESMhub/NorESM/doc/diagnostics/flexpart-noresm.rst

 Preparation of the FLEXPART installation
 ============

-make sure that the file AVAILABLE in $test contains the path to the windfield
+make sure that in the pathnames there is the directory of the windfield and that in the file AVAILABLE in $test there is the correct name of to the windfield

 Test of the FLEXPART installation
 ============